 “Evidence of jokes based on race and other groupings can be traced back at least as far as ancient Europe,” said Cynthia Merriwether-de Vries, a sociology professor at Juniata College.

-Even though it’s just a cartoon, racial humor, regardless of context, is generally viewed through a binary lens: when it is used to advance a post-racial narrative, it is viewed as tasteless bigotry.
-On the other hand, when it runs counter to the hegemonic forces of White America, it is viewed as subversive.
+Even though it’s just a cartoon, racial humor, regardless of context, is generally viewed through a binary lens: when it is used to advance a post-racial narrative, it is viewed as tasteless bigotry; when it runs counter to the hegemonic forces of White America, it is viewed as subversive.
 This is the effect of the Chappelle’s Show “Black white supremacist,” who used a grotesque caricature to illuminate an actual GOP strategy: the “proud Uncle Tom” that now appears in a red MAGA hat.